fidelnamisi/sandbox/_posts/2022-08-16-How-To-Read-A-Book.md

         -   Dialectical Notes:
             -   They capture answers to questions posed during a Syntopical reading of several books.
             -   They pertain to shape of the discussion that is being undertaken by several authors, even if unbeknownst to them.
-            -   They often have to be made on a seperate sheet since they pertain to several books.
+            -   They often have to be made on a separate sheet since they pertain to several books.
 -   **Q1: What kind of a book is it?**
     -   Reading Level: Inspectional
     -   Stage: Systematic Skimming